HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_remote_search.md

 ## About Version 8.5 Cumulative Fixes

-This cumulative fix can only be applied to an existing functional version of HCL Portal Version 8.5 remote search or document conversion services (DCS) server, with or without a previous cumulative fix applied.
+This cumulative fix can only be applied to an existing functional version of HCL Digital Experience (DX) Version 8.5 remote search or document conversion services (DCS) server, with or without a previous cumulative fix applied.

 ## Overview